 The mm-renderer architecture consists of three abstraction layers:

 - The messaging layer decodes client messages and delivers them to contexts.
 A context is an object capable of playing one piece of input media at a time on a set of output devices.
-The input can contain both audio and video signals (e.g., a movie), and the set of outputs can consist of both audio and video devices (e.g., speakers and a screen).
+The input can contain both audio and video signals (for example, a movie), and the set of outputs can consist of both audio and video devices (for example, speakers and a screen).

 - The context management layer:

 - keeps track of the outputs attached to each context